seescience/sees_facilities/doc/APS/13SEM.rst

 To use this, please:

- 1. Submit an ESAF for use of the SEM or, if you have beamtime scheduled at GSECARS, make sure you note use of the SEM in your experiment ESAF.
+ 1. Submit an ESAF for use of the SEM or, if you have beam time scheduled at GSECARS, make sure you note use of the SEM in your experiment ESAF.
 All materials intended to be examined must be listed and pre-approved.